everything you need to know about black tea

 The legend of black tea

-According to legend, the discovery of black tea was accidental.
-A shipment of green tea leaving China for England oxidized during the ocean crossing.
-Upon arrival at its destination, the tea had turned black.
-Initially surprised by the strange appearance of the tea leaves, the English eventually came to prefer them to the original green teas.
-Today, black tea, whether from Ceylon or Darjeeling, is central to the traditional "cup of tea" enjoyed at breakfast or tea time.
+According to legend, the discovery of black tea was entirely accidental.
+A shipment of green tea sailing from China to England oxidized during the ocean crossing.
+By the time it arrived, the tea had turned black.
+At first surprised by the strange appearance of the leaves, the English eventually came to prefer them over the original green teas.
+Today, black tea, from Ceylon or Darjeeling, sits at the heart of the traditional cup of tea enjoyed at breakfast or teatime.

-The production of black tea involves oxidizing the leaves to modify their taste and color.
-The list of nutritional compounds is also altered.
-However, black tea does not refer to the same beverage in all latitudes.
+Making black tea involves oxidizing the leaves to transform their flavor and color.
+The nutritional profile of the leaf changes significantly in the process.
+That said, black tea does not mean the same thing everywhere in the world.

-Black tea as we know it here is called "red tea" in China.
-However, in the West, red tea is rooibos infusion.
-For the Chinese, black tea is doubly fermented oolong.
-It is a rare and luxurious variety of tea.
-On the other hand, in India, the name of the tea is the one used by the English.
+What we in the West call black tea is known as "red tea" in China.
+In the West, red tea refers to a rooibos infusion.
+For the Chinese, black tea is a doubly fermented oolong, a rare and luxurious variety.
+In India, the name follows English usage.

 Black tea oxidation methods

-Since the 19th century, the oxidation methods for plain black tea have hardly changed.
-They modify the flavor and color of the tea.
-The two main methods are the orthodox method and the CTC method.
+Since the 19th century, the methods used to oxidize natural black tea have changed very little.
+They shape the flavor and color of the final cup.
+The two main approaches are the orthodox method and the CTC method.

 The orthodox method

-The orthodox method is the most used and the most natural.
-It consists of letting the tea dry in the open air to lose half of its water content.
-Then, the tea leaves are rolled and placed in a warm and humid atmosphere.
+The orthodox method is the most widely used and the most natural.
+It involves air-drying the tea until it loses around half its moisture content.
+The tea leaves are then rolled and placed in a warm, humid environment.

-When the leaves have oxidized sufficiently, they are dehydrated.
+Once the leaves have oxidized sufficiently, they are dried.
 The green tea has become black tea.
-The leaves are crushed and sold loose or in bags.
-Each tea variety adapts this process to its leaves.
-It's the oxidation method that best preserves the "health" benefits of the drink.
+The leaves are then sorted and sold loose-leaf or as tea bags.
+Each variety adapts this process to suit its own leaves.
+It is also the method that best preserves the health-giving properties of the drink.

 The CTC method

 The CTC method is faster.
-It involves withering the leaves, crushing and tearing them before drying them in a mechanical barrel.
-The process has therefore lost the natural and artisanal aspect of the product.
+It involves withering the leaves, then crushing and tearing them before drying them in a mechanical drum.
+The process sacrifices much of the natural, artisanal character of the tea.

-This method alters the quality of the leaves.
-The aromatic notes are less pronounced and the health benefits are partially lost.
+This method affects the quality of the leaves.
+The aromatic notes are less pronounced, and the health benefits are partially lost.

 Chinese black teas

-• Oolong, the only black tea for the Chinese;
+• Oolong, the only tea the Chinese classify as black;

-• Smoked black tea (Lapsang Souchong), the most surprising;
+• Smoked black tea (Lapsang Souchong), the most surprising of the lot;

 Indian black teas

-Oxidized teas from India are the most consumed around the world.
-Their characteristic taste sometimes unites them in a gift box for delicate palates.
+Oxidized teas from India are the most consumed in the world.
+Their distinctive character sometimes brings them together in a gift set crafted for curious palates.

 • Organic Darjeeling black tea, the champagne of teas;

-• Organic Assam black tea, the strongest, often associated with "breakfast";
+• Organic Assam black tea, the most full-bodied, a classic breakfast choice;

-• Organic black tea from Nilgiri, ideal for iced tea;
+• Organic Nilgiri black tea, ideal for iced tea;

-• Organic black tea from Sikkim, the luxury version of Darjeeling;
+• Organic Sikkim black tea, the luxury take on Darjeeling;

-• Organic Ceylon black tea, the most widespread.
+• Organic Ceylon black tea, the most widely enjoyed.

-While Ceylon black tea is often associated with India, it actually originates from Sri Lanka.
-It remains an exceptional black tea to order in a gift box dedicated to the taste buds.
+Although Ceylon black tea is often grouped with Indian teas, it actually originates from Sri Lanka.
+It remains an exceptional black tea, well worth discovering in a gift set made for adventurous palates.

 Black teas from around the world

-• The "Panchthar" black tea from Nepal (similar to Darjeeling black tea in India);
+• "Panchthar" black tea from Nepal (close in character to Darjeeling);

 • "Hoang Su Phi Den" black tea from Vietnam.